ThatCoolCoder/foss-rcas/README.md

 - Input
     - Add an input debug UI thing
     - Add a preview for all the inputs so we can check direction etc without flying (requires poking SimInput.Manager to give it a custom inputmap)
-    - move the rest of the input to siminputmanager?
-(EG throw, reset)
-    - Decide which direction the inputs should go in and switch those that go in counterintuitive directions (big breaking change if we don't do it soon)
-    - set the default channel mappings to work on a ps/xbox controller without configuration
+    - set the default controls to work on a ps/xbox controller without configuration
     - Um add a thing that checks the name of the controller so you can have different bindings for different controllers
         - hide bindings from controllers that are not present then, but have an option to show them so you can delete the unneeded ones
     - Add support for dual/triple rates.